DCsunset/rangefs/README.md

 `fusermoutn` still needs to be used even after the program exits.
 You can also use `-a` option to auto unmount the fs upon program exit.

-Note that =rangefs= also supports block special file.
+Note that rangefs also supports block special file.
 However, you need to speicify the size of the range.
 Otherwise, the default size will be 0 (same as that in the block file metadata).